Current Ministry Location – Maryknoll Sisters Center, Maryknoll, NY

-A native of Springfield, Ohio Sister Mary Ellen (Molly) entered Maryknoll on October 18, 1962 at Valley Park, Missouri.
-Her first assignment was to Hong Kong, where she worked in catechetics and formation of Christian Community at Star of the Sea Parish in Chai Wan, from 1968-1972.
+Molly Mertens entered the Maryknoll Sisters Congregation on October 18, 1962 in the Sisters novitiate at Valley Park, Missouri.
+She pronounced First Vows June 24, 1965 at the Center and Final Vows May 30, 1971 in Hong Kong.
+Her first mission assignment was to Hong Kong, where Studied the Cantonese Language from 1965 – ’67 then worked in catechetics and formation of Christian Community at Star of the Sea Parish in Chai Wan, from 1966 -1972.

-Sister Molly worked as Manager of Communications at Maryknoll Sisters Center in Ossining, NY, through 1988, returning to Hong Kong in 1989, where she did pastoral work until 1993.
-Sister Molly completed her Master’s degree in pastoral studies at Loyola University, Chicago in 1995.
-Sister Molly began work with Chinese immigrants and Immigration and Naturalization Service detainees in Los Angeles, which she continued for the next six years.
+Sister Molly worked as Manager of the Communications Office of the development Department at Maryknoll Sisters Center in Ossining, NY, 1983 -1988, returning to Hong Kong in 1989, where she did pastoral work until 1993.
+Sister Molly again in the US, completed her Master’s degree in pastoral studies at Loyola University, Chicago in 1995.
+She began work with Chinese immigrants and Immigration and Naturalization Service to detainees in Los Angeles.

-Of her work at the Samaritan Center, Sister Molly says, “Interacting with these women has helped me to better understand how people on the margins of society struggle on a daily basis to find housing, food, employment and meaningful human relationships…Our efforts aim at helping them to help themselves: taking the first small but essential steps to build a new life, moving forward with a sense of hope and determination.”
+Of her work at the Samaritan Center, Sister Molly said, “Interacting with these women has helped me to better understand how people on the margins of society struggle on a daily basis to find housing, food, employment and meaningful human relationships…Our efforts aim at helping them to help themselves: taking the first small but essential steps to build a new life, they moved forward with a sense of hope and determination.”

 Speaking about her mission work, Sister Molly said, “The chance to share with others our common faith in the Gospel of Jesus and the power of His words, life, and ministry – that is what means the most to me.”